UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 https://docs.python.org/3.6/library/functions.html#super

-But it's not a simple as finding and calling the first superclass method it finds: ``super()`` will call all the sibling superclass methods:
+But it's not as simple as finding and calling the first superclass method it finds: ``super()`` will call all the sibling superclass methods:

-Here is an example of of class that inherits from three superclasses:
+Here is an example of class that inherits from three superclasses:

 .. code-block:: python